Syria's Assad faces Arab isolation

 He insists that he remains in touch with his people even after a decade in power and eight months of trying to crush a determined uprising.

 "I live a normal life.
-I drive my own car, we have neighbors, I take my kids to school," he told the British Sunday Telegraph newspaper last month.
+I drive my own car, we have neighbours, I take my kids to school," he told the British Sunday Telegraph newspaper last month.
 "That's why I am popular."

 (Editing by Jon Hemming)